DLT-developers-NFT-project/dlt-dev-nft-project/project-set-up-mac.md

 [Here](https://www.trufflesuite.com/guides/using-infura-custom-provider) you can find more info on how to connect your Dapp createt with the truffel framework to a testnet with infura.

 to deploy the contract to rinkeby testnetwork
-`truffle migrate --reset --network rinkeby``
+`truffle migrate --reset --network rinkeby`

 and here i am Stuck...
 So far.

-but it works and when we deploy our app to the rinkeby network the truffel framework creates a folder for the contracts that you can find here `frontend/scr/contracts` and in the file with the same name as our smart contract we can find the deployment adress inside to connect our forntend to the smart contract
+but it works and when we compile the project truffel framework creates a folder for the contracts that you can find here `frontend/scr/contracts` and in the file with the same name as our smart contract we can find the deployment adress inside to connect our forntend to the smart contract

 unfortunately it is not super smart so it might create a second src folder next to your Vue project and then you will have to move the contracts folder int he other folder where your `App.js` file lies